yvonne-h1/h1-theme-template/README.md

 - The `custom` folder adds CSS that will be added dynamically to your page.
 - The `main` folder loads all critical CSS.
-- The `mixins` folder is used for SCSS mixins that can be used inside the other CSS files.
-Right now, these are not used.

-Inside the designated folders, various subfolders correspond to different Tailwind layers.
-Each file in these subfolders should be wrapped within the appropriate @layer ... { } directive.
+Inside the designated folders, various sub-folders correspond to different Tailwind layers.
+Each file in these sub-folders should be wrapped within the appropriate @layer ... { } directive.
 The layers will be rendered in the browser in the following order: base, h1-styles-modules, h1-styles-components, h1-styles-utilities, and finally, h1-styles-sections.

 - The `base` layer is responsible for injecting base styling and resets introduced by the Tailwind algorithm and the scss/main/base folder.
 It sets the foundation for the theme.
 - The `h1-styles-modules` layer is utilized for adding third-party CSS from the custom/modules folder, such as SwiperJs or Fancybox.
 Here, the intention is to only import files without applying any custom styling.
 This approach maintains the hierarchy and separation of concerns.
 To apply custom styling to a third-party library, you can use the component layer.